MSC-empirical/msc-empirical/README.md

 </div>

+- **Models with post-release commit**: **145,445**
+  - **Isolated models**: 99,168
+  - **Relational models**: 46,277
+    - **Base models**: 13,666
+    - **Derived models**: 37,685
+      - Fine-Tuned models: 30,872
+      - Quantized models: 5,704
+      - Merged models: 1,109

+- **Models with newer_version updates**: 1,899

 ### 💡 Insight
 > About one in ten models evolves in 17 weeks.
 When they update, the changes are rarely surfaced through official metadata.
-Effective tools must thus bridge this {observability gap}, automating update discovery and propagating~upgrade deltas to downstream users to avoid outdated model usage.
+Effective tools must thus bridge this **observability gap**, automating update discovery and propagating~upgrade deltas to downstream users to avoid outdated model usage.

 ---